-Jack Kinross writes about Asa, the Leopard of Hope, at his previous updates overview page HERE with the new updates overview page at Mission Leopard HERE.
+Jack Kinross and partners are currently working on the story of Asa, the Leopard of Hope.
 Asa can only be described as a special leopard, very much a motivator for Mission Leopard.
-There’s stories behind each of the images below and at the bottom of the page you can read how as little as $10 helps coexistence between people and leopards.
+There’s also stories behind each of the images below and at the bottom of the page you can read how as little as $10 helps coexistence between people and leopards.

-Just a quick word on the payments system.
+Just a quick word on the payments system which is operated through our parent body, WildTiger.
 Stripe is ultra safe and internationally recognized to process card payments.
-We use SendOwl for easy image transfer but if you prefer alternative ways of paying and want to make direct contact about your help please email firstname.lastname@example.org.
+We use SendOwl for easy image transfer but if you prefer alternative ways of paying and want to make direct contact about your help please email email@example.com.
 We encourage you to use these images to help spread the word and we look forward to bringing you other ways you can help with our new education platform.
 Read on below to learn about the images available at the moment: